overviewer/Minecraft-Overviewer/README.rst

 Using more Cores
 ----------------
 Adding the "-p" option will utilize more cores to generate the chunk files.
 This can speed up rendering quite a bit.
-However, the tile generation routine is currently serial and not written to take advantage of multiple cores.
-This option will only affect the chunk generation (which is around half the process)

 Example::